withastro/docs/src/pages/en/core-concepts/astro-components.md

 </script>
 ```

-In some cases, you may avoid bundling the script and using it as it is via the `is:inline` attribute.
+To avoid bundling the script, you can use the `is:inline` attribute.

 ```astro
 <script is:inline>